tapirbug/anki-template-hanyu/README.md

 1. run `yarn run parcel build`
 2. rename `dist` to something nice like `anki-template-hanyu`

-One way or te other you are going to find several sub-directories with templates for various types of cards and a single `index.html` (for overview).
+One way or the other you are going to find a `templates` directory in your build, with several sub-directories for each type of templates with `front.html`/`back.html` in it.
 You can copy/paste `front.html`/`back.html` contents into your Anki cards as outlined above.

+There is also a single `index.html` for overview next to the templates directory.

 ## Contributing
 Feel free to raise a Github issue if you have any suggestions or even pull